Creating and conducting webinars is one of the best ways to engage with potential customers in an increasingly remote world.

 - Create automated email reminders that will be sent to prospects who have been invited but not yet registered.

 - Create manual email templates reps can send in their one-on-one communication with prospects.

 - Set up an automated email to notify reps when one of their prospects has registered for your webinar.
-This will help them engage and close those prospects done the road.
+This will help them engage and close those prospects down the road.

-A huge part of the pre and post-webinar process is making sure the right information gets delivered to sales.
+A considerable part of the pre-webinar and post-webinar process is ensuring the right information gets delivered to sales.
 That’s why GoToWebinar and HubSpot recommend creating one webinar hub that’s easily accessible by sales with the following information:

 - On-demand recordings of all webinars.

 - A calendar with past and future webinars.

 - Documentation that details the webinar's goals, title, target persona, funnel stage, key points, speakers, and logistics.

 - Collection of graphic and text CTAs sales reps can drop into their communications.

 - Mechanism to collect suggestions from sales reps for new topic suggestions and general feedback.